 Thanks to this working approach, every employee can get the chance to learn leadership skills.
 Cross-functional team leadership encourages them to discover different aspects of this role such as the importance of communication, collaboration, prioritisation, conflict resolution, etc. It is a great way to bring value to every employee’s skill set.

 Disagreement should not be seen negatively.
 We are all different and may have different points of view about how things should be done.
 This is the biggest benefit of making people collaborate and having a diverse team with various backgrounds.
 Raising ideas and issues can actually help a project to evolve and succeed even more.
 Obviously, this has to be done in a constructive and positive manner.

 How to make this concept work?

-Gather your best talents for this project
+Gather your best talent for this project

-According to the project, some of your employees may be a better match than others.
+Depending on the project, some of your employees may be a better match than others.
 Of course, you need to take into account their professional skills but don’t forget their hobbies, values and personality.

 In each department, pick the person that fits the best for this project and your cross-functional team.
 For instance, you want to become a more sustainable company and you know that Martin is spending all his free time learning about how we could help our planet?
 He could be a perfect match for this project!

 Create and share a clear guideline for all the team members

 Bringing all expertise together is a powerful strategy.
 However, in order for everybody to be aligned and know which direction to go in, you need to create a guideline they can always refer to.
 As each person and department may have their own way of working, this helps your team to work in cohesion and understand what their next common goals are.